-From the Middle Ages through the Renaissance, pomanders were considered an important and even necessary accoutrement in navigating through a pungent and often foetid world.
-The jeweler's talent and inventiveness was sorely challenged by the creation of these delicate cages of gold and gems designed to imprision perfumes, cloves and ambergris, whose scents were essential to the survival of everyday life.
+From the Middle Ages through the Renaissance, pomanders were considered an important and even necessary accoutrement in navigating through a pungent and often foetid environment.
+The jeweler's talent and inventiveness was sorely challenged by the creation of these delicate cages of gold and gems designed to hold perfumes, cloves and ambergris -scents that greatly enhanced everyday life.

 The term pomander originated from the French “pomme d’ambre”, translating to “apple of ambergris’’ and originally referenced the mixture of scented material, such as ambergris, clove, cinnamon, musk or civet that was rolled into a ball and held in a netted covering.
 The earliest known pomanders were reportedly from the East and reserved for the use of nobility and clergy.
-By the 14th century the name pomander had evolved to also refer to the container, which became increasingly more decorative and symbolic.
-The earliest containers were spherical, opening to reveal two equal halves, perhaps influenced by the form of clove studded fruit.
+By the 14th century, the name pomander had evolved to also refer to the container, which became increasingly more decorative and symbolic.
+The earliest containers were spherical, opening to reveal two equal halves (referred to as loculi in French) perhaps influenced by the form of clove studded fruit.

 Pomanders developed into intricately segmented vessels holding a variety of scents.
-Beautifully wrought in silver or gold, they were often lavished with detail such as fine filigree work, fashioned with niello and enamels and adorned with pearls and precious stones.
+Beautifully wrought in silver or gold, they were often lavished with such details as fine filigree work, designs in enamels or niello and adorned with pearls and precious stones.
 As noted in Secrets of Aromatic Jewelry:

 |“||Additional magical powers were attributed to pomanders if they were affixed with or attached to gemstones, which, according to one then-current theory, were formed when water was condensed by odor.
 Not only were these faceted, color-laden, light attracting jewels rare and beautiful, but they themselves were regarded as protectants and curatives. ||”|